mtwango/wordpress-plugin/README.md

 This plugin will also require for you the following packages:

+- composer/installers:^1.6
+- cweagans/composer-patches:^1.6
-- Drush 8.2.x
+- drush/drush:^8.2

 ## Usage

 ### Configuration

-Create the symlinks definition adding a `druidfi/mona-plugin` section inside the `extra` section of the composer.json file.
+Create the symlinks definition adding a `mona-plugin` section inside the `extra` section of the composer.json file.

 Set `skip-missing-target` to true if we should not throw exception if target path doesn't exists